Comprehensive Criminal Defense in New Brunswick

 Other tips to keep in mind after you’ve been arrested to avoid making your situation worse include:

-- Don’t resist arrest – you may be charged with resisting or even battery on an officer.
+- Don’t resist arrest – you may be charged with resisting or battery on an officer.

-- Don’t say anything – per your Miranda rights, you have a right to remain silent, and anything you say could be used against you in court.
+- Don’t say anything – under your Miranda rights, you have the right to remain silent, and anything you say could be used against you in court.

-- Call a lawyer – the sooner you hire a criminal defense attorney, the sooner they can help you gain release from jail and begin working on your defense.
-If you can’t afford an attorney, a public defender will be provided for you.
+- Call a lawyer – the sooner you hire a criminal defense attorney, the sooner they can help you pursue release from jail and begin working on your defense.
+If you cannot afford an attorney, a public defender will be provided for you.

-Remaining calm and composed during the arrest process is another critical factor.
-Emotional responses can escalate situations unnecessarily, potentially leading to additional charges or consequences.
-It's advised to cooperate with law enforcement to ensure the process moves smoothly.
-Always document the events that unfold during the arrest—this information can be invaluable to your defense attorney and may play a vital role in your defense strategy.
+Remaining calm and composed during the arrest process is another important factor.
+Emotional responses can escalate situations, potentially leading to additional charges or consequences.
+It is advised to cooperate with law enforcement to ensure the process moves smoothly.
+Always document the events that unfold during the arrest—this information can be invaluable to your defense attorney and may play a key role in your defense strategy.

 Defenses Against Criminal Charges